-Hepatitis B testing is required for those people who have not taken or completed their vaccination of Hepatitis B. Following are some conditions if you are suffering from these types of situation then HBV testing are recommended.
+Hepatitis B testing is required for those people who have not taken or completed their vaccination of Hepatitis B. Following are some conditions if you are suffering from these types of the situation then HBV testing is recommended.

 - The patients who experience blood transfusion

 - The people who are working in the prisons

 - The people who are having active sex life and have numerous partners

 - Travelers that are not having their Hepatitis B vaccination